Visit Biltmore: A True American Treasure

 If you do stay or if you purchase a twelve-month-pass enabling you to access the estate year-round, head over to the Adventure Center in Antler Hill Village.
-You can sign up for a variety of outdoor recreational activities: biking, fly-fishing, horseback riding, river float trips, shooting clays, carriage rides, Segway tours, and Experience Land Rover Driving School.
+You can sign up for a variety of outdoor recreational activities: biking, horseback riding, river float trips, carriage rides, and Experience Land Rover Driving School.

 We’re pretty certain George Vanderbilt would have insisted you partake of his magical estate to its fullest.